quantavil/obsidian/DSA SCALER/6 -  Sorting/2 - Stable Sorting.md

 ## Bubble Sort

-Bubble sort is one of the simplest and most straightforward sorting algorithms that work by comparing elements in a list, which are adjacent (next to each other) and then swapping them, until the largest(or smallest) of them reaches its correct order.
+Bubble sort algorithm repeatedly compares the adjacent elements and swaps them if not in order.

 **Working :**
 1. Begin with the first element.